Primary Source

 Context: What Does 3,700 lbf Feel Like?

-A bite force of 3,700 lbf (16,460 newtons) is difficult to visualise.
-For reference: a 3,700 lbf force applied to a narrow point approximates the weight of a small car focused through a single square centimetre.
+A bite force of 16,414 newtons (about 3,700 lbf) is difficult to visualise.
+For reference: applied to a narrow point it approximates the weight of a small car focused through a single square centimetre.
 It would fracture the femur (thigh bone) of a large human instantly.
 It would crush the skull of a cape buffalo.
-It is approximately four times the bite force of a lion (around 900 lbf) and more than four times the bite force of a hyena (860 lbf).
+Erickson's team noted it eclipses the strongest bite recorded in any land mammal, 4,500 N (about 1,010 lbf) in the spotted hyena.

-The American alligator's bite force of 2,980 lbf, while less than the saltwater crocodile's, is still sufficient to shatter the shell of any freshwater turtle in North America and crush the skulls and limb bones of large mammals.
-Erickson's team noted that per unit body size, alligators are actually highly efficient biters -- their jaw closing muscles are anatomically optimised.
+The largest American alligator in the study bit at 9,452 newtons (2,125 lbf), the strongest of any alligator or caiman measured, and enough to shatter the shell of any freshwater turtle in North America and crush the limb bones of large mammals.
+Erickson's team noted that per unit body size, alligators are highly efficient biters -- their jaw closing muscles are anatomically optimised.

-The gharial's 340 lbf is at the low end of the crocodilian range, consistent with its fish-specialised jaw anatomy.
+The gharial's 2,006 newtons (450 lbf) is low for its length, consistent with its fish-specialised jaw anatomy.
 The narrow jaws lack the mechanical advantage for generating large compressive forces, but the interlocking needle teeth are effective for gripping slippery fish.

 Why Crocodilians Have Such Strong Bites